CDRT/mk_docs/docs/guides/lcu/functions/expand-lnvupdate.md

 Gets all available packages and extracts them to E:\AllUpdates\Extracted.

-## Output

-`Expand-LnvUpdate` returns an extraction result object with properties such as:

-- `PackageID` - Unique identifier for the package
-- `ExtractionPath` - Full path where files were extracted
-- `FileCount` - Number of files extracted
-- `Status` - Extraction status (Success, Failed)
-- `Message` - Details or error information

 ## Notes

 - Extraction creates a subfolder for each package named by its package ID